stoneskin

 p1.myfunc()

-Note Python is a weak type language, you always could create and modify the properties any time
+Note Python is a weakly-typed language; you can always create and modify properties at any time.

 p1.myfunc()